 The Program has two core projects in development: Accountability for the Security Sector in Risk Environments (ASSURE) and the Financial Humanity Project (FHP).
 ASSURE seeks to foster rights respecting behavior by private military and security companies operating around the world through strategic engagement with industry leaders and key stakeholders in government, civil society, and academia.
 FHP seeks to improve access to affordable food to those at greatest risk of hunger resulting from uncontrolled speculation in global commodity investments.
 Both programs are aimed towards ensuring that these growing markets—private security and global commodity investments—operate with greater emphasis on respect for human rights, adjusting their practices to reduce and eliminate harm done to associated populations.

-More details can be found at the Initiative’s website, www.IHRIB.org.
+More details can be found at the Program ’s website, www.HRIBP.org.